 God also condemns their action who thinks that the prophet brings them closer to Him and calls the people who do this are disbelievers.
 God Almighty does not need the help of Jesus, Muhammad or anybody to approach Him as He clearly says in the Quran that He is always near believers, guides them and provides them with perfect security:

-[6:82] Those who believe, and do not pollute their belief with idol worship, have deserved the perfect security, and they are truly guided.
+[6:82] Those who have believed, and they do not mix their belief with wrong; those for them is the security, and they are guided ones.

 The concept of intercession is utterly illogical.
 Those who believe in Muhammad’s intercession claim that he will ask God to forgive them and admit them into Paradise.
 They imagine Muhammad on the Day of Judgment choosing the candidates for his intercession.
 If you ask those who believe in intercession: “How will Muhammad recognize those who deserve his intercession?” they tell you, “God will tell him!”
 According to this concept, a person will go to Muhammad and request his intercession.
 Muhammad will then ask God whether this person deserves his intercession or not.
 God will inform Muhammad that the person deserves to go to Paradise.
 Muhammad will then turn around and tell God that the person deserves to go to Paradise!
 The blasphemy is obvious; those who believe in intercession make God a secretary of their idol Muhammad.
 God be glorified.
 As such, intercession is not acceptable as it is blasphemous and does not make any sense as we all will appear before God on the Day of Resurrection as individuals (19:95).
 Now let us learn more from the Quran what God has taught us about the intercession to eliminate any doubt from our hearts.

 All intercession on the Day of Judgment belongs to God.
 There will be no trade, no nepotism and no intercession on that day.
 Moreover, no ransom can be paid nor any other help from any other soul will be acceptable to Him: